-We will not provide status updates by email or phone, so please do not contact the office to inquire about it.
-Once the Academic Review Committee has made a decision on your file, you will be notified by mail.
-Please make sure that your contact information is kept up to date in our database to ensure that you receive mail from us.
-You can update your profile through the “On-Line Services” link on our website.
+We will not provide status updates by email or phone, so please do not contact APEGS to inquire about it.
+Once the Academic Review Committee has decided on your file, you will be notified by email.
+Please make sure that your contact information is kept up to date in our database to ensure that you receive communication from us.

 What is an Academic Assessment?

 APEGS will compare your academic background to the Canadian academic standard for geoscience.
 The Canadian Council of Professional Geoscientists (Geoscientists Canada) has set this standard and outlined it in a document called “Geoscience Knowledge and Experience Requirements (GKE)”, or GKE for short.

 If there are any gaps in your academic background compared to the GKE then you will be assigned to fill these gaps or “deficiencies”.
 If you have more than six deficiencies, then APEGS will deny your application.
 However, you will be given a “roadmap” of what you must do to re-apply in the future.
 There are two options for fulfilling deficiencies: